stubrjs/stubr/Readme.md

 `delay` can can be set to delay the response by x ms. Since requests to Stubr are usually answered within a few milliseconds, this attribute can optionally be used to match the expected performance of stubed APIs more realistically.

 The `responseBody` attribute can either be a static response object or optionally receive a function `responseBody: (requestHeaders, requestBody) => object` to dynamically construct the response object based on request.

+## Monitoring, UI

+Stubr comes with a UI, that enables monitoring incoming requests with request headers and body as well as the automatically determined scenario and respective response headers and body.

+Moreover, by scenarios covered routes are grouped and can be chosen to get intercepted via UI.
+Doing so would prevent respective routes from being answered automatically.
+Instead, the user gets presented with all registered scenarios for the intercepted route / method combination and can decide on which scenario should be used to answer the request manually.

 ## License
 MIT